jospueyo/singularity-guide/examples/1-example-postgis-container.md

 # example of successful container creation and usage
-A researcher needed a remote service running:
-- `postgresql`
-- `postgis`

-So he could access it and have the ability to create databases, tables, install extensions, and also let the cluster do all the computation.
+A researcher needs a remote service running `postgresql` with `postgis` installed, so he can access it and create databases, tables, install extensions, and also let the cluster do all the computation.

 This is the summarized list of steps that were needed to configure and run a container in the ICRA's HPC cluster.